Max-Edelson/Bullet-Journal/README.md

 - will be able to contain various content (images, videos, text, etc...)
 - collections of items (time based or custom)
 - Migration

+## Gain access to the CodeClimate review of our code at: https://codeclimate.com/github/Max-Edelson/cse110-sp21-group16